PixarAnimationStudios/OpenSubdiv/documentation/getting_started.rst

 Since version 1.1.0, OpenSubdiv has adopted the `Git Flow
 <http://nvie.com/posts/a-successful-git-branching-model/>`__ branching model .

-Our active development branch is named 'dev' : all new features and buf fixes should be submitted to this branch.
+Our active development branch is named *dev* : all new features and buf fixes should be submitted to this branch.
 The changes submitted to the dev branch are periodically patched to the 'master' branch as new versions are released.